hepihl/heatwaves/README.md

 # heatwaves
-WHOI SSF 2024 Week 1
+WHOI SSF 2024

-Practice plotting NOAA OISSTv2.1 SST data in the North Atlantic.
+Practice plotting NOAA OISSTv2.1 SST and ERA5 data in the North Atlantic.